The Journal of the ADA, i.e., American Diabetes Association, the journal Diabetes Care published a remarkable study.

 Moreover, the curcumin group had better function of the beta cells, with lower C-peptide and higher HOMA-β.
 Also, this group had higher adiponectin and lower HOMA-IR level.
 This is in comparison to the placebo group.

-According to the researchers, this curcumin intervention in people with prediabetes which lasted 9 months actually reduced the number of prediabetic people who eventually develop type 2 diabetes.
+According to the researchers, this curcumin intervention in those with prediabetes which lasted 9 months actually reduced the number of prediabetic people who eventually develop type 2.

 Moreover, this treatment improves the function of the beta cells with small adverse effects.
-Therefore, according to this study curcumin treatment might be beneficial for people with prediabetes.
+Therefore, according to this study curcumin treatment might be beneficial for those with prediabetes.

-Based on CDC statistics, around 40 percent of the population in the U.S. from 40 to 74 years old have diabetes.
+Based on CDC statistics, around 40 percent of the population in the U.S. from 40 to 74 years old have the condition.
 Therefore, the health implications of this study are actually profound.

 Curcumin which has from 3 to 4 percent of dry turmeric powder is easily accessible, safe and affordable.
 In fact, curcumin contains around 600 health benefits.
 According to this study, the curcumin in turmeric is a perfect alternative drug.

-Doctors and people with prediabetes should take this study seriously.
+Doctors and those with prediabetes should take this study seriously.
 This is important, especially after taking into consideration that the study was published in the highly respected journal of the American Diabetes Association.